Ben-PH/os161/Documentation/learning_project/src/hello/ch-01-02-configure-setup.md

 #### /src/kern/conf/config and ./HELLO
 Earlier projects exclusively touch code found before `/src/kern/`.
 Looking in the `kern` sub-directory will allow us to understand how to have some power over the kernel build. `kern/conf/config` and `kern/conf/HELLO` are best looked at together.

 We can see in `./config` that we have ` # recognised directives`. `HELLO` alread has `debug` selected, and a series of devices.
 If you want to take an early look at how  the compiler puts things together, this is a good file to look at.
 Note how we `include conf/conf.kern`.
 We will look at that when we start adding more files.
-TODO: link to where we add `complex_hello.c`